- What is a Fertility Drug?

 1. Clomiphene Citrate

-It is prescribed primarily for women suffering from ovulation problems.
+It is the most common fertility drug available in the market and probably the first fertility drug that your doctor may prescribe to you.
+The drug is popular because it is fairly inexpensive and helps 80% of the people who take it.
+Unlike injectable fertility drugs, it is a pill which is easy to take.
+It is prescribed primarily to women suffering from ovulation problems.
 It is also given to women diagnosed with PCOS, and also to improve the production of eggs in women who have regular ovulation.

-It is taken orally to lower progesterone levels, triggering the brain to produce more Follicle Stimulating Hormones (FSH) to ovulate more and release more eggs.
+It is taken orally to increase progesterone levels, which triggers the brain to produce more Follicle Stimulating Hormones (FSH) to ovulate more and release more eggs.
 It helps women with PCOS and to improve the quality of eggs in women with normal ovulation.

 3. Human Menopausal Gonadotropin